 - The version of the Ethernet Port Configuration Tool available in Release 26.1 may not be working as expected.
-Please use the version of the tool from the latest release. - On Intel Ethernet 800 Series adapters, DDPtool may not be able to display the DDP profile. - E810 currently supports a subset of 1000BASE-T SFP module types, which use SGMII to connect back to the E810.
+This has been resolved in Release 26.4. - E810 currently supports a subset of 1000BASE-T SFP module types, which use SGMII to connect back to the E810.
 In order for the E810 to properly know the link status of the module's BASE-T external connection, the module must indicate the BASE-T side link status to the E810.
 An SGMII link between E810 and the 1000BASE-T SFP module allows the module to indicate its link status to the E810 using SGMII Auto Negotiation.
 However 1000BASE-T SFP modules implement this in a wide variety of ways, and other methods which do not use SGMII are currently unsupported in E810.
 Depending on the implementation, link may never be achieved.
-In other cases, if the module sends IDLEs to the E810 when there is no BASE-T link, the E810 may interpret this as a link partner sending valid data and may show link as being up even though it is only connected to the module and there is no link on the module's BASE-T external connection.

-- Bandwidth/throughput might vary across different virtual functions (VFs) if VF rate limiting is not applied.
+In other cases, if the module sends IDLEs to the E810 when there is no BASE-T link, the E810 may interpret this as a link partner sending valid data and may show link as being up even though it is only connected to the module and there is no link on the module's BASE-T external connection. - Bandwidth/throughput might vary across different virtual functions (VFs) if VF rate limiting is not applied.
 Workaround: To avoid this situation it is recommended to apply VF rate limiting. - If the PF has no link then a Linux VM previously using a VF will not be able to pass traffic to other VMs without the patch found here.